zunique90/alx-system_engineering-devops/0x00-shell_basics/README.md

-The twelfth script list all files in the current, parent and boot directory, plus hidden files, in long format The thirteenth script displays the type of file being called The fourteenth scritpt creates a symbolic link to a file
+The twelfth script list all files in the current, parent and boot directory, plus hidden files, in long format The thirteenth script displays the type of file being called The fourteenth scritpt creates a symbolic link to a file The fifteenth script copies html files from the current directory to the parent directory, but only copies newer or updated files.